 Microsoft changed their system security paradigm to “Zero Trust”.
 Earlier, system security mechanisms were trying to secure the system from external malware, assuming that programs installed by users are not malicious.
-In Windows 11 (and in Windows 10 21H2 as well), Defender brings much harder heuristic and behaviour analysis than ones that were used before.2
+In Windows 11 (and in Windows 10 21H2 as well), Defender brings much harder heuristic and behavior analysis than ones that were used before.2

 Attack Surface Reduction

-Some of the modern attacks are executed through the malicious landing pages that use exploits to inject malware.
-Earlier, Microsoft anti-malware solution used the standard method of network monitoring.
+Some of the modern attacks are executed through malicious landing pages that use exploits to inject malware.
+Earlier, the Microsoft anti-malware solution used the standard method of network monitoring.
 It was effective against known malicious or phishing sites, but useless for preventing the 0-day attacks.

 Updated security features allow the Defender to check the website activity in the sandbox, before allowing the user to interact with it.
 Of course, such actions will be done only with untrustworthy pages – ones that use compromised or dubious domains, use the unsecure connection or so.
 Currently, fraudsters cannot distinguish the sandbox from a real system, so such protection is very effective.